Skip to content

 Key Stages 1 and 2

-KS1 and KS2 pupils have 4 genre lessons a week.
-The structure over time work through key phases.
-These are (i) Creating Interest; (ii) Reading; (iii) Gathering; (iv) Writing.
+KS2 pupils follow the Lancashire plans.
+The structure over time works through key phases, these are (i) Creating Interest; (ii) Reading; (iii) Gathering; (iv) Writing.

 Punctuation and Grammar (PAG)

-PAG is taught throughout the week, either as a discrete session or a short activity before an English lesson.
+PAG is taught throughout the week, either as discrete sessions or short activities before or during an English lesson.

 Spelling